Campus Planning Principles

 E8. lnfill should be considered to capitalize on unused space or where it can preserve and reinforce the historical, aesthetic, or functional attributes of existing buildings.

 E9.
-Accessibility for the disabled must be taken into account in building design.
+Accessibility must be taken into account in building design.

 E10.
 Building design should provide flexibility to facilitate changes in use and improvements in technical support facilities.